neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab_5_GraphRAG/README.md

 ### Run the Notebook

-**To learn these concepts hands-on, run `01_data_loading.ipynb`**
+**To learn these concepts hands-on, run [`01_data_loading.ipynb`](01_data_loading.ipynb)**

 In this notebook, you will:
+- Load sample SEC 10-K filing text from a data file
-- Create Document and Chunk nodes using Cypher
+- Create Document nodes with metadata (path, page number)
+- Use `FixedSizeSplitter` to split text into chunks with configurable size and overlap
-- Build `FROM_DOCUMENT` relationships linking chunks to their source
+- Create Chunk nodes linked to Documents via `FROM_DOCUMENT` relationships
-- Create `NEXT_CHUNK` relationships to preserve sequential order
+- Chain chunks together with `NEXT_CHUNK` relationships
-- Query the graph to understand the structure
+- Query the graph to verify the structure

 **Expected outcome:** A Document-Chunk graph structure ready for embeddings.